-Join Taz Tally for an in-depth discussion in this video Add, customize, and use the Info panel, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Add, customize, and use the Info panel, part of Photoshop: Customization.

 - [Voiceover] In this third movie…in this chapter two sequence,…we're gonna build on the first two videos,…so if you haven't watched those first two videos,…please do.…And, in the first two videos, we developed a whole sequence…of customizations of all these panels that you see here,…and we've learned how to integrate them.…Again, remember, these are the panels…that I use all the time; these may not be yours,…but there's some fairly common panels.…So, everything that I've done here,…you can do with your panels…to help improve the speed and efficiency…and, in fact, your capabilities of working in Photoshop.…